EliLauwers/assignment2/assignment2_report.md

 **Argumentation**: When interpreting SQL-queries with subqueries, I always try to interpret the subquery first.
-In this case however, the subquery uses the `registration r1` as provided in the subquery.
+In this case however, the subquery uses the `registration r1` as provided in the outer query.

 The subquery returns all registrations where different `email` adresses where used on the same `license_plate`.
 In other words, it returns a